aptos-labs/aptos-core/developer-docs-site/docs/nodes/node-connections.md

 When running a node on an Aptos network, you can configure your node's network connections for a few different purposes.
 For example, you can add an upstream seed peer to your node's configuration YAML to connect your node to this peer, as described in [Add upstream seed peers](/nodes/full-node/fullnode-source-code-or-docker#add-upstream-seed-peers).
 Or you can create a static network identity for your node to allow other nodes to connect to your node, as shown in [Network Identity For Fullnode](/nodes/full-node/network-identity-fullnode).

-This document describes how to configure your node for more sophisticated network connection requirements, such as configuring preferred access to a node, configuring a node as a private node, or setting the number of outbound connections.
+This document describes how to configure your node for more sophisticated network connection requirements, such as configuring preferred access to a node or configuring a node as a private node.

 ## Configuring preferred access to an inbound node

 To configure an upstream fullnode (server side) to allow a downstream node to connect to it even when the network is saturated, follow this method:

 In the `fullnode.yaml` configuration of the upstream full node (server side), add the downstream fullnode as a seed peer with the `Downstream​​` role.
 This will mean the upstream fullnode will not make outbound connections, but it will allow inbound connections from the downstream fullnode.
-See also https://aptos.dev/nodes/full-node/network-identity-fullnode#allowing-other-fullnodes-to-connect.
+See also [Allowing other fullnodes to connect](https://aptos.dev/nodes/full-node/network-identity-fullnode#allowing-other-fullnodes-to-connect).

 In the upstream server's `fullnode.yaml`:
 ```yaml